davestewart/davestewart-content/content/blog/programming/extension-versioning/index.md

 ### Stepping outside the semver box

-I spent a good few days [researching](#resources), strategizing and testing ways to move to a new versioning paradigm and build pipeline, and ultimately realised that I had boxed myself in using Semver in a Chrome Versioned world.
+I spent a good few days [researching](#resources), strategizing and testing ways to move to a new versioning paradigm and build pipeline, and ultimately realised that I had boxed myself in thinking in Semver terms in a Chrome Versioned world.

-The epiphany was realising that focusing on `major` and `beta` monikers (aka "breaking changes" and "pre-release"s) was **missing the point** as I was building _a product not a library_ – and fixating on how to satisfy these library-oriented constraints was the cause of **all** related versioning issues:
+The epiphany was realising that focusing on `major` and `beta` monikers (aka "breaking changes" and "pre-releases") was **missing the point** as I was building _a product not a library_; fixating on how to satisfy these library-oriented constraints was the cause of **all** related versioning woes:

-- there isn’t really a concept of a “breaking” change in products (at least not this one):
+- there isn’t really a concept of a “breaking change" in most products:
   - using a `major` version bump as a signal to “review before moving forwards” means nothing to users
-  - factoring-out the use of `major` checkpoints misses an opportunity to communicate information
+  - factoring-out the use of `major` checkpoints misses an opportunity to communicate additional information

-- the idea of "alpha" and “beta” doesn’t make sense; any builds are either:
+- the idea of "alpha" and “beta” doesn’t make sense; builds are either:
   - private, i.e. a zip file with testers
   - public, i.e. the extension on the web store